KashouMMT/KashouMMT/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: React-and-SpringBoot-Project
+- 🔭 I’m currently working on: React-and-SpringBoot-Project.
-- 🌱 I’m currently learning: React (typescript) and SpringBoot REST API
+- 🌱 I’m currently learning: React (typescript) and SpringBoot REST API.
 - 👯 I’m looking to collaborate on: Anything that is Web application or software development for both window or Linux.
-Willing to learn new languages and frameworks
+Willing to learn new languages and frameworks.
 - 💬 Ask me about: Anything.
 I'm willing to learn anything new.
 - 📫 How to reach me: My Gmail: (mmyaatthum925@gmail.com)
 - ⚡ Fun fact: ChatGPT is my best friend.